mitul3737/Supreme-QCNN/README.md

 Feel free to mention this repository in your work and give a star to the project.

+### How to run it locally
+Fork this repository and use the link  to clone in your laptop/pc: ``` https://github.com/<your_GitHubusernaame>/Supreme-QCNN.git ```
+Once it's forked, just go to the folders and run the ipynb files.

 ### 1. Description:

 This is a quantum convolutional neural network with autoencoder and PCA used for dimension reduction.